 Last Updated on

-Okay, you’re starting to think you can handle this blogging thing.
+Okay, you’re starting to think you could handle this blogging thing.

 You’ve got a lot of great ideas for your blog, and you’ve worked hard to hone a brand in a niche market that you believe in and in which you can become an authority.
 You are ready to buy yourself a domain name for your blog, but there’s something holding you back…

 You’re not sure what the difference between web hosting and domain hosting and registration is.
 This seems like such a basic question that you don’t want to ask someone and have them think you’re dumb, but the Internet isn’t your area of expertise!